brighamandersen/url-shortener/README.md

 # Why JavaScript / NodeJS?

 I also have experience in Python for backends with Django and Flask, but I tend to only pick those when I'm doing something data-heavy that happens to have a particular Python package I'm looking to use.
-In this case where we're building a URL shortener and it's a web-centric task, JavaScript seems like the more natural fit, so I picked NodeJS for my backend.
+In this case where we're building a URL shortener and it's a web-centric task, JavaScript seems like the more natural fit, so I picked NodeJS (with Express) for my backend.

+# Full stack framework like Remix?

+I considered using Remix for this project as I know that Zaymo uses Remix so that would be good practice.
+I've used Remix in a project or two as well, so I was pretty confident I could pick it back and and implement server side actions/loaders, but given the short time constraint I wanted to make sure I nailed the backend side of the project since that is where the most complexity is, and leaning on Express seemed like the better choice for a lightweight project.
+In my view, Remix shines for web apps where you have dashboard-like experiences where you have lots of unrelated data loading at once in case where you'd have multiple loading spinners and managing the state and making optimistic updates, but in our case we are just loading a shortened url file, so we wouldn't be using Remix to its fullest potential anyways.

 # Add TypeScript?